Emergent phenomena in Nature: a paradox with Theory?: Theory versus Nature

 In what follows we consider the $2d$ Schr\"{o}dinger operator induced by the potential \eqref{metalpotentialanalytic}, i.e.

 and we impose periodic boundary conditions and consider a finite domain.
-By Bloch's Theorem it follows that solutions to the eigenvalue problem $H_\hbar\psi_\hbar=E\psi_\hbar$ exist and take the form of a plane wave modulated by a periodic function.
-In a similar fashion as Example \ref{schroedingerexample} and Example \ref{Curieweissexample} one can show that the algebraic vector state induced by the ground state eigenvector concentrates in each of the wells, as $\hbar\to 0$.
+By Bloch's Theorem it follows that solutions to the eigenvalue problem $H_\hbar\psi_\hbar=E_\hbar\psi_\hbar$ exist and take the form of a plane wave modulated by a periodic function.
+In a similar fashion as Example \ref{schroedingerexample} and Example \ref{Curieweissexample} one can show that the algebraic vector state induced by the ground state eigenvector is $\mathbb{Z}_N$-invariant and localizes in each single well, as $\hbar\to 0$.

-To move on our discussion regarding localization we perturb the potential \eqref{metalpotentialanalytic} with a ``flea-like'' perturbation.
+To move on our discussion regarding localization we perturb the potential \eqref{metalpotentialanalytic} with a ``flea-like'' perturbation (cf. Property \ref{propertiesflealike}).
 In the same spirit as for the double well potential our perturbation is chosen to be strictly positive and bounded away from each of the minima.
 To avoid numerical complications we have taken the perturbation to be $\delta=0.1$ precisely on single grid points.
 An upper view of the perturbed potential is depicted in Figure \ref{metalpotentialupper}.

 Similarly to the double well potential one can think this perturbation as having the property that the relative energy of the lattice is minimized exactly towards one cell, but the absolute minima are untouched.
 This is visible from Figure \ref{metalpotentialupper}, the center cell corresponding to $x=y=0$ is relatively lower in energy then all other cells since the perturbation is positive.
 It is clear from Figure \ref{groundstateperiodicflea} that the perturbed ground state localizes at the point $(0,0)$, as $\hbar\to 0$.
 Clearly the associated state (a Dirac measure) breaks the relevant symmetry.